kranushealth/.github/profile/README.md

 - feedback loops for patients to change difficulty of training throughout the 12 weeks => so we can also build ML models ;-)
 - health assessment at the beginning of the DTx to assess fitness level and tailor the program to the user

+We have also started recently posting our new Kranus Health Engineering blog on Medium - it's waiting for your input: https://medium.com/kranus-health-engineering

 ## Our principles

 We have our guiding principles and core beliefs that you hopefully share with us: